 Are you a city person?
 The kind that needs hot showers, clean rooms, and food that won’t cause too much of tummy problems?
 Well, I am.
 Before I went Bhutan less than 2 weeks ago, I had difficulty finding answers to my ‘first-world concerns’ about how it’ll be like to go Bhutan.
 So now, I’ve put together an article from my Bhutan trip experience, to help you have a better idea of the Land of the Thunder Dragon!

 All the first-world questions you have about visiting Bhutan!

 Is it dangerous to fly into Bhutan?

 Due to the challenges in the surroundings, the pilot will use manual methods (his eyesight and skills, but there’s a fancier name for that method) to judge and land, instead of relying on high-tech navigation systems.
 All flights landing in or leaving Bhutan can only happen in the daytime, in good weather.
 (I read that sometimes, strong winds at the valley will cause turbulence.)

 Then it dawned on me that our plane had skipped Kolkata altogether (the reason was that the flight was full but no one mentioned and we were in Business class so I didn’t see how full the plane was), and we were gonna land in Bhutan soon omg!
 If not for that, we would never get to see this light at sunrise.
-I was thoroughly captivated by the mountain summits so close and at eye level with our plane, and the turns the plane was making.
-The air-steward passed by and joined my brother and I in admiring the window views, sharing that there’s the 2nd highest peak (Mt Jomalhari) in Bhutan.
+I was thoroughly captivated by the mountain peaks so close to us and at eye level with our plane, and the turns the plane was making.
+The air-steward passed by and joined my brother and me in admiring the window views, sharing that there’s the 2nd highest peak (Mt Jomalhari) in Bhutan.

 The landing was beautiful, dramatic, smooth and may I add, too soon, it was over.